 |Ecosystem Regulation||Blockchain Interoperability solutions will ensure that raw data is shared only in a given ecosystem.
 This way only providers and institutions with necessary keys will be able to access sensitive data in a network|

 |Shields Against 51% Attack||The use of blockchain technology reduces the risk of 51% attacks as data is distributed over an extensive network|

-Blockchain Interoperability Healthcare Head Ache
+Current Scenario of Blockchain Interoperability in Healthcare

 The most significant headwind in the interoperability between blockchains in the healthcare sector pertains to governance.
 Such solutions will only see limited traction should the industry fail to come to a consensus on governance structures.

 Players in the whole sector need to agree on governance structures, focusing on interoperability standards.
 While there is some progress in this front, it could take some time.
 Additionally, sector players will also have to evaluate various blockchain based healthcare platforms to see which one addresses their needs.